Skip to content

 Where is Gluten Most Commonly Found?

-In addition to the top 10 hidden sources of gluten that I talked about in today’s article, gluten is in a lot of other places.
-Scroll back up a bit to the bullet list that says other hidden/overlooked sources of gluten.
+In addition to the top 10 hidden sources of gluten and wheat that I talked about in today’s article, gluten and wheat can hide in a lot of other places.
+Scroll back up a bit to the bullet list that says more hidden wheat and more hidden gluten sources.
 That list is a great starting point in understanding where you’ll most likely find gluten containing grains.

 What Foods Surprisingly Have Gluten in Them?